A look at high-profile police-related deaths of US blacks | Taiwan News

-In Cincinnati, former University of Cincinnati police officer Ray Tensing for a second time faces charges of murder and voluntary manslaughter in the July 2015 shooting of Sam DuBose, 43.
-Tensing has said he thought DuBose was trying to kill him with his car.
-A jury deadlocked last November.

-In Minnesota, St. Anthony Officer Jeronimo Yanez is charged with manslaughter in the fatal shooting last July of Philando Castile.
-He testified Friday he saw Castile's hand on a gun a before he fired.
-Castile had a permit and had told the officer he had a gun.

-The cases are among those across the United States in the last three years that have increased debate about race and policing.
+The case is among several across the United States in recent years that have increased debate about race and policing.
 Here are some other high-profile deaths of blacks during police encounters:

 JORDAN EDWARDS